Structure of Chevalley groups over rings via universal localization: Relative Key Lemma

 \section{Relative Key Lemma}

 In this section we prepare technical tools for relative commutator formula~\ref{RelThm} by proving a relative analog of Lemma~\ref{key}.
 Let $\q$ be an ideal of a ring $R$ and $t\in R$.
-Denote by $E(tR,t\q)$ the normal closure of $E(tq)$ in $E(tR)$.
-The following result is obtained in~\cite{StepComput}.
+Denote by $E(tR,t\q)$ the normal closure of $E(t\q)$ in $E(tR)$.
+The following result is a consequence of~Lemma~7.1 of~\cite{StepComput}.

 \begin{lem} $\EE(R,\q,t^{27}R)\le E(t\q,tR)$. \end{lem}